 While it’s fully possible to have a wedding without a wedding party, sharing the moment with friends and family at the altar can make the moment feel all the more significant.

-While the original role of a groom's person was sinister—per D.C. event planner Andrew Roby, they served as henchmen who would kidnap a woman against her will and force her into marriage—today, their job is to support a groom throughout the monumental of marriage—and perform certain duties to ensure the wedding goes off without a hitch.
+While the original role of a groom's person was quite sinister—per D.C. event planner Andrew Roby, they served as henchmen who would kidnap a woman against her will and force her into marriage—today, their job is to support a groom throughout the monumentality of marriage and perform certain duties to ensure the wedding goes off without a hitch.

 Meet the Expert